 It is an alternative module search path.
 It is usually embedded in the PYTHONSTARTUP or PYTHONPATH directories to make switching module libraries easy.

-There are three different ways to start Python −
+There are three different ways to start Python, which are as follows −

 You can start Python from Unix, DOS, or any other system that provides you a command-line interpreter or shell window.

 Start coding right away in the interactive interpreter.

 $python # Unix/Linux or python% # Unix/Linux or C:> python # Windows/DOS